Center for Teachers

 Please read carefully before registering your classroom for JA.

 - Register for fall and spring classes as soon as possible.
-Fall classes will begin in mid/late August and Spring classes will begin in early to mid January.
+Fall classes will begin in early/mid September and Spring classes will begin end of January/beginning February.
 Registering classes early will allow more time to recruit volunteers to ensure an early start.
 We strongly encourage teachers to think of student teachers, aides, family, friends and your students’ parents that might be interested in serving as your JA volunteer.
 We will gladly meet with and train any volunteers that you refer. *Please note: all Junior Achievement programs are subject to volunteer availability.
 Registering for a JA program does not guarantee a volunteer for your classroom.

 - Once the volunteer is assigned to your classroom, you will receive an e-mail notifying you of your volunteer’s name and contact information.
 Contact your volunteer as soon as possible.
 If the volunteer does not respond, contact JA so we can contact them or place a new volunteer!